 - Expertise knowledge of a specialist is necessary for some transactions.
 A specialist is the one who has experience and knowledge about the market and can utilize the opportunity better.
 This market cannot utilize a specialist’s expertise as there is no involvement of the third party.

-Dealer Market is a secondary market, where a dealer, acts as the counterparty for buyers and sellers.
-The dealer, considered as a market maker, sets the bid price and investors, who are willing to accept the price can do the transaction.
+Dealer Market is a secondary market, where the dealer acts as the counterparty for buyers and sellers.
+The dealer, considered as a market maker, sets the bid price, and investors, who are willing to accept the Price can do the transaction.
 So it ensures liquidity in the market.
-Stocks are not commonly traded in this market, bonds and currencies are common securities traded in this market.
+Stocks are not commonly traded in this market; bonds and currencies are common securities traded in this market.
 It is a quote driven market.
-The dealer quotes two prices, Bid Price, which the dealer is willing to buy the security and Ask Price, which the dealer is willing to sell the security.
-The dealer makes a profit out of spread between Bid and Ask prices.
+The dealer quotes two prices; Bid Price, which the dealer is willing to buy the security; and Ask Price, which the dealer is willing to sell the security.
+The dealer makes a profit out of the spread between Bid and Ask prices.
 They help to build liquidity in the market and uplift long term growth.